AIFEG/BenchLMM/README.md

 ## Benchmark Examples
 ![Demo](imgs/demo.png)

 Note: for a simple presentation, the questions in Domestic Robot and Open Game have been simplified from multiple-choice format.
 Please see our Benchmark [appendix](https://github.com/AIFEG/BenchGPT/tree/main#appendix) for more examples and detailed questions..
 ## Directory Structure

 - **baseline/**:

-  - Contains sample Python code demonstrating how the model reads in, processes images and questions, and outputs the results.
+  - Contains LLaVA and InstructBLIP baseline code.

 - **evaluate/**:

   - All the Python code used for evaluating the model's output.
 This evaluation is done by using ChatGPT to compare the model output answers with ground truth answers.

+- **evaluate_results/**:

+    - This directory contains the evaluation results of the baseline models.

 - **jsonl/**: